 When I’m asked how to go about doing a fashion shoot with an iPhone, the first thing I suggest to people is to invest in an iPhone tripod.
 Using a tripod will keep your iPhone steady to ensure your shots are as sharp as possible.

 This is especially important if you’re shooting in low light.
 If there’s not much light in the scene, your iPhone will need to use a slower shutter speed to correctly expose the image.

 If you’re hand-holding the iPhone, even the slightest movement will result in camera shake which causes blurry photos.
 A tripod will prevent this problem.

 A tripod is also useful because it allows you to keep your hands free for arranging the scene, giving directions to your model and possibly holding some kind of artificial light source or reflector.

 Of course, you can always remove your iPhone from the tripod if you want to take hand-held shots from different angles.
 But having the tripod there if you need it will make your task a lot easier.

 There are many great options on the market for iPhone tripods.
 And because the iPhone is so light-weight, plastic attachments and tripods are usually fine and much cheaper than metal alternatives for heavy cameras.

 If you already own a tripod for your DSLR, point-and-shoot, or mirrorless camera, there’s no need to purchase another tripod for iPhone photography.
-You’ll just need a simple mount to attach your iPhone to the tripod, such as this Glif iPhone tripod attachment.
+You’ll just need a simple iPhone tripod mount to attach your phone to the tripod, such as this Glif iPhone tripod attachment.